 3. What will be the cost of not hiring the ghostwriter and foregoing your story?

 If you do not preserve the story of your life, or of your parents, or of your ethnic group, it will be lost.
-After you are gone no one will have access to it.
+After you are gone, no one will have access to it.
 That is a price of not writing.
-Would you rather leave your kids money so that they and their kids can have a two-week vacation at Disneyland (or Disneyworld) or would you rather leave their with a memoir to remember you by.
+Would you rather leave your kids money so that they and their kids can have a two-week vacation at Disneyland (or Disneyworld) or would you rather leave them with a memoir to remember you by?